 Clinical Research Core

-The CRC has a team of over 15 highly-trained staff dedicated to conducting quality clinical research.
-The CRC has a full-time Coordinator who manages the CRC team and provides assistance with all IRB submissions.
-The CRC has a team of recruiters who reach out into our Central Arkansas community to facilitate participation of families for ACNC clinical studies.
+The CRC has a team of over 12 highly-trained team members dedicated to conducting clinical research.
+The CRC has a full-time Research Manager and a full-time Coordinator who manage the CRC team and provides assistance with all IRB submissions.
+The CRC also has a team of recruiters who help recruit for all ongoing studies by interacting with our Central Arkansas community to facilitate participation of families for ACNC clinical studies.

-Research study visits are conducted by a team of:
+Research study visits are conducted by a team composed of:

-- Nutritionists and a Licensed Nurse who ensure accurate data collection for dietary intake, anthropometrics, body composition, and energy expenditure assessments.
+- Nutritionist who ensure accurate data collection for dietary intake, anthropometrics, body composition, and energy expenditure assessments.

-- Technicians specialized in brain development and electroencephalogram (EEG) assessments.
+- Technician specialized in brain development and electroencephalogram (EEG) assessments.

-- Licensed Psychological Examiners who can assess infants, children and adults for mental, motor and language development; executive functions; intelligence quotient; behavioral milestones; and anxiety and depression.
+- Licensed Psychological Examiner who can assess infants, children and adults for mental, motor and language development; executive functions; intelligence quotient; behavioral milestones; and anxiety and depression.

-- Database Managers who design Microsoft Access and SQL Server databases for data storage and analyses.
+- Database Manager who design Microsoft Access and SQL Server databases for data storage and analyses.

 The CRC facility is fully equipped to accommodate large longitudinal studies, clinical visits and overnight stays.
 It includes: